-EXECUTIVE DIRECTOR PAUL JARKIEWICZ
+EXECUTIVE DIRECTOR, PAUL JARKIEWICZ

-Paul Jarkiewicz has served as the Executive Director of the Port since 2023, having previously held the position of Director of Operations.
+Paul Jarkiewicz has served as the Port's Executive Director since 2023, having previously held the position of Director of Operations.

 With extensive experience in maritime and port operations, Paul is recognized as a positive influencer throughout his career.
 He brings a wealth of knowledge in personal development, industry processes, and strategic solutions to his role.